-Approximately one month before the Decennial/Initial Accreditation Visit, the visiting team chair and assistant chair will hold the Chair's Preliminary Visit, which can be conducted virtually or in person.
-Preliminary visit travel expenses (if in-person), among possible other costs, could be included in the reimbursement requests.
+Approximately one month before the Collaborative Conference and the Decennial (or Initial) Accreditation Visits, the visiting team chair and assistant chair will hold the Chair's Preliminary Visit, which can be conducted virtually or in person.
+Preliminary visit travel expenses (if in-person), among other costs, could be included in the reimbursement requests.